trevortomesh/cs837/README.md

 Overview
 --------
 This submission contains an information visualization program written in Processing 3.0.
 The program:
-+Reads an external XML file and stores it within an XML structure inside of Processing.
++ Reads an external XML file and stores it within an XML structure inside of Processing.
-+Renders the data read as points on a scatter-plot.
++ Renders the data read as points on a scatter-plot.
-+Provides the user with interactivity tools to explore the data including:
++ Provides the user with interactivity tools to explore the data including:
-+X and Y zoom
++ X and Y zoom
-+Individual point selection
++ Individual point selection
-+Mouse-over responsivity in:
++ Mouse-over responsivity in:
-⋅⋅* size of point
+  + size of point
-⋅⋅* rendering of point values as text
+  + rendering of point values as text
-+Ability to select / deselect data sets
++ Ability to select / deselect data sets

 Goals
 -----